-London hosted the opening of a major retrospective at the Victoria and Albert Museum on March 28, 2026, centering on the avant-garde designs of Elsa Schiaparelli.
+London hosted the opening of a major retrospective at the Victoria and Albert Museum centering on the avant-garde designs of Elsa Schiaparelli.
+The show gives a surrealist archive a fresh public test.
+The report was dated March 28, 2026.
 This exhibit, titled Schiaparelli: Fashion Becomes Art, represents the first complete UK-based examination of the Italian designer's work since she founded her maison in 1927.
 Curators secured more than 400 objects for the display, including rare garments that survived the interwar period in Paris.

 Surrealist Collaboration with Salvador Dalí